ps281823-tech/Pawandeep-singh/README.md

 # software engineer
-this is my first demo
+this is my first demo.
 author Pawandeep singh